mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 # Message Passing Interface (MPI)

 Message Passing Interface (MPI) is a standard designed for data communications in parallel computing.
 The MPI standard defines useful library functions/routines in C, C++, and Fortran.
-It also works with python interface.
+Python interface is available for MPI.

-There are several implementationos of MPI standard, such as `OpenMPI`, `MPICH`, `MVAPICH`, and `Intel MPI`.
-They work with Infiniband network for high-bandwidth data communications.
+There are several MPI implementationos, such as `OpenMPI`, `MPICH`, `MVAPICH`, and `Intel MPI`, which work with Infiniband network for high-bandwidth data communications.

 === "Engaging"